Military history of Puerto Rico: 17th century

-The Dutch Republic was a world military and commercial power by 1625, competing in the Caribbean with the English.
+The Dutch Republic was a world military and commercial power by 1625, competing in the Caribbean with the Spanish.
 The Dutch wanted to establish a military stronghold in the area, and dispatched Captain Boudewijn Hendricksz (also known as Boudoyno Henrico or Balduino Enrico) to capture Puerto Rico.
 On September 24, 1625, Enrico arrived at the coast of San Juan with 17 ships and 2,000 men.
 Enrico sent a message to the governor of Puerto Rico, Juan de Haro, ordering him to surrender the island.
 De Haro refused; he was an experienced military man and expected an attack in the section known as Boqueron.
 He therefore had that area fortified.
 However, the Dutch took another route and landed in La Puntilla.

 De Haro realized that an invasion was inevitable and ordered Captain Juan de Amézqueta and 300 men to defend the island from El Morro Castle and then had the city of San Juan evacuated.
 He also had former governor Juan de Vargas organize an armed resistance in the interior of the island.
 On September 25, Hendricksz attacked San Juan, besieging El Morro Castle and La Fortaleza (the Governor's Mansion).
 He invaded the capital city and set up his headquarters in La Fortaleza.
 The Dutch were counterattacked by the civilian militia on land and by the cannons of the Spanish troops in El Morro Castle.
 The land battle left 60 Dutch soldiers dead and Hendricksz with a sword wound to his neck which he received from the hands of Amézqueta.
 The Dutch ships at sea were boarded by Puerto Ricans, who defeated those aboard.
 After a long battle, the Spanish soldiers and volunteers of the city's militia were able to defend the city from the attack and save the island from an invasion.
 On October 21, Hendricksz set La Fortaleza and the city ablaze.
 Captains Amézqueta and Andrés Botello decided to put a stop to the destruction and led 200 men in an attack against the enemy's front and rear guard.
 They drove Hendricksz and his men from their trenches and into the ocean in haste to reach their ships.
 Hendricksz upon his retreat left behind him one of his largest ships, stranded, and over 400 dead.
 He then tried to invade the island by attacking the town of Aguada.
 He was again defeated by the local militia and abandoned the idea of invading Puerto Rico.